 Each notice of hearing upon an application for site plan or special use permit review or for PDD districting or for the review of a variance application, or upon an appeal to the Zoning Board of Appeals from an action of the Code Enforcement Officer, shall be published once in the official newspaper of the Town at least five days prior to the date of the hearing.
-In addition, at least five days prior to the date of the hearing, notices shall be mailed or hand delivered, at the discretion of the Code Enforcement Officer, to all owners of the property within 500 feet of the exterior boundary of the property for which the application is made, as may be determined by the latest assessment records of the Town.
+In addition, at least five days prior to the date of the hearing.
+In addition, at least five days prior to the date of the hearing, at the discretion of the Code Enforcement Officer, to all owners of the property within 500 feet of the exterior boundary of the property for which the application is made, as may be determined by the latest assessment records of the Town.